dmccreary/ekg-book/docs/glossary.md

 The Inomn approach was first enumerated in his 1992 book "Building the Data Warehouse".
 The Inmon approach is usually contrasted to the more recent 2013 [Kimball Data Warehouse](#kimball-data-warehouse) that focuses on a simplicity and single fact table with many dimensions.

 Many EKG projects can be funded by their ability to show they can decommission expensive Inmon-style data warehouses that don't have the flexibility of EKGs.

 * [Wikipedia page on Bill Inmon](https://en.wikipedia.org/wiki/Bill_Inmon)

+#### The Jenga Tower Metaphor
+Within the context of the EKG, the Jenga Tower Metaphor is a story about how resilient any EKG systems is in the face of change.

+In the Jenga tower game, a removal of a block lower in the tower should not cause the tower to collapse.
+In the same way, a small change to the data model such as adding a property to a relationships should not cause graph queries to be rewritten.

+[Labeled property graphs](#labeled-property-graph) (LPG) have a data model that prevents simple changes to the data model from requiring many queries to be rewritten.
+Unlike SQL and RDF data models, LPG graphs don't suffer from the problems related to [Reification](#reification).

 #### Key-Value Store
 A type of database that stores items as pairs of keys and values.
 The keys are strings and the values are binary blobs such as files or images.
 A simple put/get/delete interface is used to manage the database.